How to Write a Great Resume and Cover Letter

 Your cover letter should be one page, highly customized to each position you’re applying for.
 It answers two questions: why are you the right fit for the position?
 And how will you add value to the organization?

-Any Extension student can attend first-come, first-served 15-minute appointments with Linda See Career Services for more information.
+Any Extension student can attend first-come, first-served 15-minute call-ins (via phone or Skype) with Linda.
+See Career Services for more information.